shouryakumar6290/Stress_Detection_from_Speech_Using_Transformer_Based_Deep_Learning/README.md

 Wav2Vec2ForSequenceClassification
 ```

-Transfer learning was utilized by freezing the feature encoder to reduce computational complexity and improve learning efficiency.
+Transfer learning was utilized by freezing the feature encoder to reduce computational complexity.

 ---